 SDK Guide

 The SDK provides a typed Python client for managing datasets programmatically.
-This is the recommended approach when you want to define schemas using Python types and automate dataset management.
+This is the recommended approach when you want to define datasets in code, publish them to hosted storage, and later fetch them back for evaluation.
 You can also manage datasets through the Web UI.

 Install the Logfire SDK with the datasets extra: